maikeulb/Starships/README.md

 ```

 Alternatively, you will need the .NET Core 2.0 SDK.
 If you have the SDK installed,
-then open `appsettings.json` and point the connection string to your server,
+then open `appsettings.json` and point the connection string to your server.
-then run:
 ```
 dotnet restore
 dotnet run